kailevy/EthnoModel/reports/final_report.md

   - It creates an offspring in an adjacent cell, with the same attributes but a mutation rate of `0.005` per attribute
 - Agents then determine whether or not they die by a `0.1` death rate

 The first experiment from Hartshorn et al., runs the simulation for 1000 time steps.
 They then count agents by behaviors (**not** by ethnicity), which we shall refer to as the *behavior distribution*, and plot the counts over time.
+This is averaged over 50 simulations.

 **Results** - See the results below.
-The first graph is the behavior distribution over 1000 steps that we attempted to recreate.
-And the second graph is our own simulation results over 1000 steps.

 ![](./images/final_graphs/exp1_original.png)
+*Behavior distribution timeseries from Hartshorn et al.*

 ![](./images/final_graphs/exp1_results.png)
+*Our behavior distribution timeseries*

-**Interpretation** - The results very closely resemble that of the original model's findings: Ethnocentrism and Humanitarianism are the leaders in the early stages, with ethnocentrism dominating by the 500th (or so) step.
+**Interpretation** - The results closely resemble that of the original model's findings: Ethnocentrism and Humanitarianism are the leaders in the early stages, with Ethnocentrism dominating by approximately the 500th step.
 Traitorous is the worst performing trait, then Selfish, but neither of them die out completely.

 ### Experiment 2 - Varying Allowed Behaviors Validation
 The paper by Hartshorn, Kaznatcheev, and Shultz also conducted experiments where they only allowed certain behaviors to be present, and measured behavior statistics for every permutation of allowed behavior.